kean/DFCache/README.md

 Image fetching with extreme performance.

 Key features:
  - Performance and scalability.
-Built entirely on top of GCD.
-DFImageFetchManager is able to maintain thousands of image requests/request cancellations per second.
+Built entirely on top of GCD. `DFImageFetchManager` is able to maintain thousands of image requests/request cancellations per second.
 Even on older devices.
- - JPEG images are decompressed via libjpeg-turbo.
+ - JPEG images are decompressed via `libjpeg-turbo`.
- - Fully customizable cache (you can provide custom cache implementation or even use NSURLCache, cache implementation can be changed for the particular request, etc).
  - Resources with the same URL are never downloaded twice.

 DFCache